Parsl/parsl/docs/userguide/execution.rst

 2. `HighThroughputExecutor`: The HighThroughputExecutor is designed as a replacement for the IPyParallelExecutor.
 Implementing hierarchical scheduling and batching, the HighThroughputExecutor consistently delivers high throughput task execution on the order of 1000 Nodes

-3. `IPyParallelExecutor` [**Depreciated**]: This executor supports both local and remote execution using a pilot job model.
+3. `IPyParallelExecutor` [**Deprecated**]: This executor supports both local and remote execution using a pilot job model.
 The IPythonParallel controller is deployed locally and IPythonParallel engines are deployed to execution nodes.
 IPythonParallel then manages the execution of tasks on connected engines.

 4. `ExtremeScaleExecutor`: [**Beta**] The ExtremeScaleExecutor uses `mpi4py <https://mpi4py.readthedocs.io/en/stable/>` to scale over 4000+ nodes.
 This executor is typically used for executing on Supercomputers.